 See Pub.
 15-B, Employer's Tax Guide to Fringe Benefits, Pub.
 521, Moving Expenses, and Unreimbursed Employee Expenses in Pub.
 529, Miscellaneous Deductions, for further explanation of section 132 fringe benefits and for determining whether a given section 132 fringe benefit is available to nonemployees, such as directors and trustees, or to persons who no longer work for the organization.

 Use Part III to provide narrative information, explanations, or descriptions required for Part I, lines 1a, 1b, 3, 4a, 4b, 4c, 5a, 5b, 6a, 6b, 7, and 8, and for Part II.
+List in Part III the name of each unrelated organization that provided compensation to persons listed in Form 990, Part VII, Section A, the type and amount of compensation the unrelated organization paid or accrued, and the person receiving or accruing such compensation.
 Also use Part III to provide other narrative explanations and descriptions, as applicable.
 Identify the specific part and line(s) that the response supports.

 |More Online Instructions|